 Students interested in the recreation and sport business track need to meet the requirements for admission to the College of Liberal Arts and Sciences.

-Admission to either the child life or therapeutic recreation track requires satisfactory completion of at least 24 semester hours of prerequisite college course work (12 for transfer students); refer to the Leisure Studies Program website for specific information about the courses and grade-point averages required for admission to either track.
+Admission to either the child life or therapeutic recreation track requires satisfactory completion of at least 24 semester hours of prerequisite college course work (12 for transfer students); refer to the Leisure Studies Program website for specific information about the courses and Grade-Point Average (GPA) required for admission to either track.

 Admission Requirements Tabs